samanthagwynetha/samanthagwynetha/README.md

 <div align="center">
   <h1>Hi, I'm Samantha 👾</h1>
-  <p> Learning by doing.
-Growing by trying 🌱 </p>
+  <p> Coding with a curious mind.
+Living life in parentheses 🧠 </p>
 </div>

 ---

 ## 💫 About Me:
 - 🎓 Passionate about real-world tech and full-stack development
 - 🧠 Self-taught & driven by curiosity
+  💬 Learning by doing.
+Growing by trying

 ---